1977 Atlantic hurricane season

-The 1977 Atlantic hurricane season was a very inactive Atlantic hurricane season, with only six tropical storms.
-The season officially began on Wednesday, June 1, 1977 and lasted until Wednesday, November 30, 1977.
-These dates conventionally delimit the period of each year when most tropical cyclones form in the Atlantic basin.
-The first tropical depression of the season developed over the western Caribbean Sea on June 13, 12 days after the start of the season, with three other tropical depressions following suit in July and early August.
-Then, on August 29, Hurricane Anita formed and rapidly intensified to a Category 5 hurricane on September 1, before weakening slightly and striking Mexico as a high-end Category 4 hurricane on the Saffir–Simpson hurricane wind scale, bringing strong winds and heavy rainfall.
-At least 25,000 people were left homeless and 11 fatalities were reported, with total damages still yet to be known to date.
+The 1977 Atlantic hurricane season was a very inactive Atlantic hurricane season, with only six named storms.
+The season officially began on June 1, 1977, and lasted until November 30, 1977.
+These dates conventionally delimit the period of each year when most tropical cyclogenesis occurs in the Atlantic basin.
+The first tropical cyclone of the season developed over the western Caribbean Sea on June 13, 12 days after the start of the season.
+Three more organized during July and early August.
+Then, on August 29, the first named storm, Hurricane Anita formed and rapidly intensified to a Category 5 hurricane on the Saffir–Simpson hurricane wind scale on September 1, before striking Mexico, bringing strong winds and heavy rainfall, causing 11 fatalities and leaving at least 25,000 people homeless.

 In addition to Anita, another notable tropical cyclone of this season was Hurricane Babe.
-The storm caused coastal flooding in southeastern Louisiana, resulting in $10 million (1977 USD) in damage.
+The storm caused coastal flooding in southeastern Louisiana, resulting in $13 million (1977 USD) in damage.
 After moving inland, it spawned 14 tornadoes throughout Alabama, Louisiana, Mississippi, and South Carolina.
 In addition to Anita and Babe, five other tropical cyclones – hurricanes Clara, Dorothy, and Evelyn, as well as Tropical Storm Frieda and Tropical Depression Nine – left only minor impacts on land.
-Overall, the tropical cyclones of the season collectively caused 11 fatalities and at least $13 million in damage, excluding the remnants of Tropical Depression Nine, which led to 53 deaths and $203 million in losses due to flooding in the Southeastern United States, New Jersey, and New York.
+Overall, the tropical cyclones of the season collectively caused 11 fatalities and more than $13 million in damage, excluding the remnants of Tropical Depression Nine, which led to 53 deaths and $203 million in losses due to flooding in the Southeastern United States, New Jersey, and New York.